 8. Go bird watching

 There is a huge variety of birds to see in Scotland, from the Golden Eagle to Puffins.
-If you’re child loves nature then they’ll see all sorts in Scotland!
+If your child loves nature then they’ll be heaven here as you can see all sorts in Scotland!

-In the winter months it’s possibly to try out skiing and winter sports.
-We have ski runs at Aviemore in the Cairngorms, at the Nevis Range and even near Glencoe.
+In the winter months in Scotland it’s possibly to try out skiing and winter sports in Scotland.
+There are ski runs at Aviemore in the Cairngorms, at the Nevis Range and even near Glencoe.

 10. Visit a whisky distillery and see it being made

-I know that kids can’t drink the stuff, but since it’s such an important export of Scotland then I think it’s a great idea to find out about it, its history and how it’s made.
+Of course kids can’t drink it, but since it’s such an important export of Scotland then I think it’s a great idea to find out about it, its history and how it’s made.

 11. Watch street performers in Edinburgh

-If you’re happening to be visiting in August don’t forget that the Edinburgh Fringe Festival is on too.
+If you’re happening to be visiting Scotland with your family in August then don’t forget that the Edinburgh Fringe Festival is on too.
 It has lots of exciting events going on that are family friendly.
 It will make Edinburgh really busy, but definitely a time to remember!

 12. Visit battle sites